plait-lab/edit-mirror/docs/installation.md

    sensitive information into your editor).
 2. Configure your editor to be a language client for the Edit Mirror language server.
-3. Initialize Edit Mirror in the project root of your open source programming project of choice.
+3. Initialize Edit Mirror in the project root of your programming project of choice.
 4. Replace any references to the `elm` binary in your build scripts with a lightweight wrapper around the `elm` binary we wrote that is included in the Edit Mirror utility suite.